By Jonathan Griffin. Editor, SEO Consultant, & Developer.

-Over the last couple of weeks, there seems to be a fair amount of volatility in the SERP Trackers that require comment.
-It first started around the 16th December and continued until the 31st December.
+Over the last couple of weeks, there seems to be a fair amount of volatility in the SERP Trackers that require a comment.
+It first started around the 16th of December and continued until the 31st of December.
 Despite the HTTPS update explaining some of the movement in the SERP Trackers, Google has also confirmed a continuation of the 19th November Update as a cause.

 Before looking at the SERP trackers, it is useful to comment on a few things:

 - It is not Penguin - John Mueller, webmaster trends analyst at Google, confirmed in early December that the new Real-time Google Penguin Algorithm would not be rolled out until 2016.

 - Secondly, Google Panda was only recently (a few months ago) rolled out, and no chatter around the web indicates it is related to it.
 That being said, it is still possible that the update is Content Quality related, similar to the update of the 19th November 2015.

 - Thirdly, Google changed how it indexed websites that have both HTTP and HTTPS URLs available.
 By default, Google will now index the HTTPS URL.
 With HTTPS giving an SEO boost, this may explain some of the volatility shown in the SERP trackers.

 - Finally, on the 30th December 2015, Glenn Gabe stated that the latest volatility was “Tremors connected w/the 11/19 update have been continuous.
 I have seen more movement this week on websites impacted.”

 Let’s take a look at the SERP Trackers

 Looking at the SERP Trackers enable us to see how large \ significant any Google Updates are.

 Rank Risk Index